Geoscience Communication and Educational Consultancy

 Kia ora!
-I am a geoscience educational outreach and science communication specialist living in Aotearoa New Zealand which is justifiably famous for its active geology and spectacular landscapes.
+I am a geoscience educational outreach and science communication specialist living in Aotearoa New Zealand.
+I work with geoscientists and educators to translate research knowledge into inspiring and easy to understand educational content, presentations and videos.

-If you like to learn the story of New Zealand’s geology and landforms, why not subscribe to my Out There Learning YouTube channel where I showcase geological stories around Aotearoa.
+For Nature Explorers – If you like to learn the story of New Zealand’s geology and landforms, why not subscribe to my Out There Learning YouTube Channel where I showcase geological stories around Aotearoa.
 Have a look below for some recent examples.
+And if you like getting outdoors in NZ check out the GeoTrips website I created with GNS Science which maps lots of cool geological locations to visit.

 Finally I welcome your comments and questions if you would like to contact me here.